-UNCW's strategic plan or other planning tools.
+UNCW recognizes that the target ratios, while helpful, have limitations and should be viewed together with UNCW's strategic plan or other planning tools.
 UNCW has developed specific criteria for evaluating and approving critical infrastructure projects even if UNCW reaches its debt capacity as calculated by the UNC Debt Capacity Study or the Guidelines' target ratios.
 In such instances, it may be appropriate to issue debt with respect to a proposed project based on one or more of the following findings: